DigiBP/DigiBP_VacherinFribourgeois/documentation/20200521_case description.md

 ## Purchasing requirement arised (1.1 in Integromat)

-The webhook in Integromat receives the data from Dialogflow and inserts it into the google sheet "PurchaseRequisition" into the columns
+- Step 1: The webhook in Integromat receives the data from Dialogflow
+- Step 2: the data is inserted it into the google sheet "PurchaseRequisition" into the columns
   - ComponentCategory (@ComponentCategory)
   - Requirements (@sys.any)
   - Budget (@sys.number)
   - PreferredDeliveryDate (@sys.date)

-Then Integromat creates a business key variable, which is also stored in a google sheet.
-Finally, via an HTTP request, the key-value pairs are posted to Camunda, which initiates the process.
+- Step 3: Then Integromat creates a business key variable
+- Step 4: Business key variable is stored in a google sheet
+- Step 5: Via an HTTP request, the key-value pairs are posted to Camunda, which initiates the process

 ![](C:\Users\celia\OneDrive\Dokumente\01_FHNW\Semester 4\DigiBP\Repository Group Work\DigiBP_VacherinFribourgeois\documentation\pictures\1.1.PNG)